festwertspeicher/jacques-loom/docs/pages/index.md

 ## Acknowledgements

 Special thanks to Dr. Bettina Schmidt for all the support and care; Bettina, Maya and Sabine for lecturing; Dominic and Eric for technical and electrical consultation; Sabine for taking photos and videos and the promo video, [Attraktor e.V.](https://www.attraktor.org) for providing the tools and infrastructure to bootstrap such a project, especially Flo for the laser introduction and Frank for the initiation; Prof. Dr. Kabel and Prof. Aram Bartholl for supervision.
-Thanks to Mom and Dad for their patience with me.
+Thanks to Mom and Dad.